 About 35% (201 full- and part-time staff, including students) completed the survey.
 On average, the results continued to be positive, with only slight variations between the 2011 and 2012 surveys.
 Here's what has changed for 2012:

 - Six aspects went up slightly: Appreciated/Valued Staff; Effective Leadership; Empowered Staff; Open to Input/Ideas; Experimentation, Risk-taking; and Opportunities for Development

 - Two aspects remained the same: Pride in Work and Informed Staff

 - Three aspects went down slightly: Clear Vision, Mission, Goals; Collaboration With Colleagues; and Challenging, Rewarding Work

 Also, five aspects were added to the 2012 survey: Proactive Thinking, Progressive Action; Effective, High-Quality Tools; Work-Life Balance, and Financially Stable Organization.
 (Comparable data is not available, but these will become the baseline for comparison in future years.)

 Employee "Organizational Pulse" Satisfaction Survey

-- Continued enhancements to UW-IT’s intranet to make it a better, more useful resource for staff.
+- Enhance UW-IT’s intranet to make it a better and more useful resource for staff